 Planning a snow holiday in Australia?
 You really should consider these cool, chic and crazy accommodation options.
 From lovely lodges to all-in resorts.
-From old favourites to hip hotels (by Steve Madgwick).
+From old favourites to hip hotels.

 1. The hipster – St Falls Resort, Falls Creek

 Amazing hot tub vistas of Falls Creek ski runs and the surrounding Kiewa Valley from your private balcony?
 Sure.
 All of QT Falls Creek’s 1, 2 and 3 bedroomed apartments sport funky chic Scandi décor, but the multi en-suited penthouse is the one to aim for – one of the most sought-after alpine accommodation options in Australia.
 QT Falls is on the cusp of the resort’s lift system, has downstairs ski lockers and the seasonal fare at in-house Bazaar is as good as anywhere on the slopes.
 The real deal breaker?
 The onsite spaQ…

 2. Chalet par excellence – Rockpool Lodge, Thredbo

 An intimate chalet in an exquisitely secluded setting in Thredbo village, Rockpool Lodge (no relation to the Sydney restaurant) recently scored ‘Australia’s Best Ski Chalet’ at the World Ski Awards.
 A treat for small groups or families (free Wi-Fi and linen et al supplied), the two-bedroom, three-floor layout comes complete with the almost mandatory stone wood fireplace to dry yourself in front of after a day on the mountain or post float in the Jacuzzi…